Same-sex marriage in New Mexico: Hanna v. Salazar

 On June 6, 2013, Alexander Hanna and Yon Hudson, represented by Brian Egolf, Kate Ferlic and John Day, filed a similar lawsuit, Hanna v.
-Salazar, in district court against the Santa Fe County Clerk, Geraldine Salazar, and the state Attorney General.
+Salazar, in district court against the Santa Fe County Clerk, Geraldine Salazar, and the Attorney General.
 On June 27, following the U.S. Supreme Court ruling in United States v.
 Windsor, the lawsuit was withdrawn from district court and filed in the New Mexico Supreme Court.
 On July 22, Attorney General King told the court that "New Mexico's guarantee of equal protection to its citizens demands that same-sex couples be permitted to enjoy the benefits of marriage in the same way and to the same extent as other New Mexico citizens", but he argued that the court lacked the authority to order a county clerk to issue the marriage license as the plaintiffs had requested, which only officers of the state's executive branch could do.
 He warned the court that doing so could invite myriad lawsuits "concerning any dispute a party has with any local or county official".
 On August 16, the Supreme Court declined to hear this case and a similar one, but said that the plaintiffs were entitled to an "expedited review" in district court.

 On August 22, 2013, New Mexico District Judge Sarah Singleton ordered Salazar to begin issuing marriage licenses to same-sex couples or show cause why the county should not comply.
 Egolf told reporters, "This will be the first time a court anywhere in New Mexico ... has ordered same-sex couples to be married."
 Salazar said she was "a fervent supporter of same-sex marriage in New Mexico" and would issue the licenses to Hanna and Hudson and any other qualified same-sex couples.
 She began issuing marriage licenses to same-sex couples, including Hanna and Hudson, on August 23.
 About a dozen same-sex couples were married in a joint ceremony in the county commission chambers.
-Subsequently, defendant Geraldine Salazar, in her official capacity as county clerk, was listed as a defendant in Griego v.
+Subsequently, Salazar, in her official capacity as county clerk, was listed as a defendant in Griego v.
 Oliver, with this related case before the New Mexico Supreme Court to determine statewide applicability of district court legalization of same-sex marriage.